Winning more proposals by finding the meaning and purpose in them

 Why talking about the meaning and purpose of working on proposals is good for your win rate

-Obsessing over the deadline and resource pressure that defines most proposal efforts can make you forget about other important things and limit your ability to maximize your win rate.
-It’s a curious dilemma, but obsessing over getting your proposal done can help you lose.
+Obsessing over the deadline and resource pressure that defines most proposal efforts can make you forget about other important things and limit your ability to maximize your win rate — not to mention it can also lead to total burnout.
+It’s a curious dilemma and a bit counter-intuitive but obsessing over getting your proposal done can help you lose.

 So take a moment and put away your deadline and resource pressures.
 Take a moment to think about the purpose of it all.
 Because the purpose is more than making your deadlines and surviving the experience.
 It’s more than simply winning.
 Proposal writing should have meaning.